Maurice Allan

-Maurice Allan (born 30 October 1945) is a British wrestler.
-He competed in the men's freestyle 90 kg at the 1976 Summer Olympics.
+Maurice Allan (born 30 October 1945) is a British wrestler who competed at the 1976 Summer Olympics.

+Biography

 In 1974, Allan won bronze in freestyle wrestling at the European Commonwealth Games.
 Also during 1974, Allan demonstrated himself to be a world class competitor in Sambo.
-In Madrid, Allan took bronze at the 1974 edition of the European Sambo Championships.
+In Madrid, Allan took bronze at the 1974 European Sambo Championships.
 The following year, in Minsk, Allan became world champion by winning gold at the 1975 World Sambo Championships.
 In 1975, he was made an MBE.

+At the 1976 Olympic Games in Montreal, he participated in the men's freestyle 90 kg event.

+Allan was a four-times winner of the British Wrestling Championships at light-heavyweight in 1973, 1974, 1975 and 1976.